iga-chidori/ip2/Biography/Haisu_Chen_21054475.md

 ---

 ### 6. What kinds of analysis would this support?

-#### 200 words; 15 points; Given the issues discussed above, what kinds of analysis would this data support?
 Simple establishment of two models would be supported by this dataset: one is the estimated occupancy model based on the data of room type, availability 90 days in the future, reviews per month, average booking nights in London [5, 11]; the other one is the income model that could simulate the annual yields through price per night and occupancy rate.
 In consideration of the limitation of scraper and the omission of books per listing, the established models have great limitation in estimating the occupancy rate and the income.
 But a series analysis following these two models could still be subsequently proceeded.

 Example project [8] showed a nice  analysis on averages of price, income, scores of reviews within listings groups that filtered by topic tag that involved in the description.
 This analysis contributes to the exploration of relationship among reputation, customers’ expectation and popularity.
 Geographic patterns of aggregation of low-occupancy-rate and high-income are possible to be examined and investigated.
 Also, by comparing the average income from local rent with the short-term rental income from tourism, the contrast might make the process of gentrification much more visualized.
 In addition, study by Cocola-Gant and Gago [12] proposed a buy-to-let investment.
 In this aspect, it is possible to detailly check whether or not a host is against the law, by ranking the total counts of listings that a host has and examining the distribution of the listings.